-- Park the vehicle on a firm and level surface.

-- Ensure that nobody sits on the vehicle when the vehicle is parked on a stand.

-- Apply brakes on the motorcycle.

-- Shift the transmission into neutral.

-- Park the motorcycle on firm ground.
+- Park the vehicle on a firm and level surface. - Ensure that nobody sits on the vehicle when the vehicle is parked on a stand. - Apply brakes on the motorcycle. - Shift the transmission into neutral. - Press and hold the stop button ⋈ while the engine is idling until the engine stops. - Park the motorcycle on firm ground.